danielvartan/mastersthesis/README.md

 3. Run
     [`renv::restore()`](https://rstudio.github.io/renv//reference/restore.html)
     to install all software dependencies.
+4. Set all the keys provided by the author in the `.Renviron` file and the `_ssh` folder.
-4. Open and run the analysis in the computational notebook.
+5. Open and run the analysis in the computational notebook.

-If you don’t feel comfortable with R, I strongly recommend checking Hadley Wickham and Garrett Grolemund’s free and online book [R for Data Science](https://r4ds.had.co.nz/) and the Coursera course from John Hopkins University [Data Science: Foundations using R](https://www.coursera.org/specializations/data-science-foundations-r).
+If you don’t feel comfortable with R, I strongly recommend checking Hadley Wickham and Garrett Grolemund’s free and online book [R for Data Science](https://r4ds.hadley.nz/) and the Coursera course from John Hopkins University [Data Science: Foundations using R](https://www.coursera.org/specializations/data-science-foundations-r).